bachfamily/ears/README.txt

     lipo /usr/local/lib/libsamplerate.a /opt/homebrew/lib/libsamplerate.a -create -output /usr/local/lib/libsamplerate.a

-• for the [ears.hoa.*~] modules: the HoaLibrary released under GPLv3, and the Eigen library, released under GPLv3 You do not need to compile or install the HOA library separately: sources are directly compiled within the project.
+• for the [ears.hoa.*~] modules: the HoaLibrary released under GPLv3, and the Eigen library, released under GPLv3 You do not need to compile or install the HOA and Eigen libraries separately: sources are directly compiled within the project.

 • for the [ears.soundtouch~] module: the SoundTouch library, released under LGPL v2.1 You do not need to compile or install the library separately: sources are directly compiled within the project.